ericlmk/spring-boot-test-eric/README.md

     * Please define these users in memory.

 5. Create a service which will return all purchase orders which contains given product items.
+Create an endpoint which will return this data.

 6. Rationalise the client entity to avoid duplication.